 "There are very few companies that just use your data for your own good, and that's really what we want to do," Atiyeh said, emphasizing that emails are specifically tracked through the retailer's email address and consumers' other personal email is not tracked.
 "We want to be the consumer's agent that always has the consumer's back.

 Paribus plans to roll out the new product in June in addition to its current product that works within individual retailer's price-adjustment policies (more on that below).
 Individuals already using Paribus' current product will automatically be included under the protections of the new product if they shop online with an eligible credit card.

 And that "eligible credit card" note is important.
-According to Atiyeh, Paribus' users wanting the protection of the new product will need to shop with any Citibank-issued card or one of the following Chase-issued cards: Chase Freedom®, Chase Freedom Unlimited®, Chase Sapphire Preferred® Card, Chase Slate® or The Hyatt Credit Card.
+According to Atiyeh, Paribus' users wanting the protection of the new product will need to shop with any Citibank-issued card or one of the following Chase-issued cards: Chase Freedom®, Chase Freedom Unlimited®, or Chase Sapphire Preferred® Card.
 Atiyeh said Paribus is working to expand the offering to other credit card issuers, but, for now, the new price protection product is available only for purchases made on these cards.

 Other Price Protection Options

 Price protection isn't new.
 Shoppers can ask for it at the time of purchase, although that's not always top of mind.
 It generally allows a consumer to go back to the retailer if the purchased item goes on sale.
 Most big box and online retailers allow a seven to 30-day window after purchase or delivery to claim the reduced price match.
 This option, of course, has a catch: You.
 You have to stay on top of it or you will miss out.